 Just in Time vs. Just in Case inventory

-Just in Time (JIT) manufacturing is not an inventory type but a methodology in which materials are only purchased and received when necessary to manufacture a finished product—not before.
+Just in Time (JIT) inventory is not an inventory type but a methodology in which materials are only purchased and received when necessary to manufacture a finished product—not before.
 Hence “just-in-time.”
 This system is commonly referred to as lean manufacturing since it significantly reduces the amount of inventory a business has at any given time.

 Most companies lie somewhere in between the JIT and JIC extremes, depending on the industry they operate in.
-Wherever you land on the inventory management spectrum, all manufacturing businesses use five common inventory types to identify their stocks.
+Wherever you land on the inventory management spectrum, all manufacturing businesses use common inventory types to identify their stocks.
 Manufacturing inventory follows the manufacturing process, starting with raw materials, then moving to work in progress, and finished goods.